WSU-kduncan/cicdf25-AdamoHamdan/README-CI.md

 - Resources used for Part 3 of the Project:
   - [GitHub - docker/metadata-action](https://github.com/docker/metadata-action?tab=readme-ov-file#semver): Gave an overview of the meta data action for GitHub and how to incorporate it into the workfile yml for Part 3
   - [Docker - Manage Tag Labels](https://docs.docker.com/build/ci/github-actions/manage-tags-labels/): Gave an overview of the tags action/initializing for GitHub and how to incorporate it into the workfile yml for Part 3 as well as the trigger
+- Resource used for the Part 4 diagram:
+  - (source here)